-If I receive my first dose elsewhere, can I schedule an appointment at UMC for my second dose?
+3. If I receive my first dose elsewhere, can I schedule an appointment on campus for my second dose?

-- Received or plan any other vaccination (including flu, shingles) in the period of two weeks BEFORE the first COVID vaccine dose through two weeks AFTER the second dose; or
+- Received or plan any other vaccination (including flu, shingles) in the period of two weeks BEFORE the first COVID vaccine dose through two weeks AFTER the second dose.

-The current COVID-19 vaccines require two doses within a specified period – between 21 (Pfizer) and 28 (Moderna) days, depending on the manufacturer.
+The COVID-19 vaccines currently offered at UA require two doses within a specified period – between 21 (Pfizer) and 28 (Moderna) days, depending on the manufacturer.
 UA will assist in tracking and scheduling the second dose.
+Boosters are also available.

 The CDC provides useful information about what to expect, including common side effects and helpful tips.

-How will I be notified if I’m eligible to receive a COVID-19 vaccine?
+8. How will I know if I’m eligible to receive a COVID-19 vaccine?

 Review the Vaccination Prep page for details.
 Bring your CWID, government-issued identification (driver’s license, passport or other), and insurance card, if available.
 Wear a mask and arrive no more than 15 minutes before your appointment time.
 Wear clothing that allows access to the left shoulder and upper arm, and do not eat or drink anything 15 minutes before your appointment.
 You will have your temperature taken and asked health questions as part of the process.

 You will stay at the vaccination site under medical supervision for 15-30 minutes to be monitored for any potential reactions.
-If you later experience an adverse reaction and need immediate medical attention, call 911.
+It’s rare, but if you later experience an adverse reaction and need immediate medical attention, call 911.
 The CDC recommends that individuals consider using the V-Safe App.
-Details are the CDC website.
+Details are on the CDC website.

 You should consider your health circumstances and the available information on COVID-19 vaccines.
 Helpful information is on the on the FDA website, CDC website and ADPH website.
 Fact Sheets on vaccines authorized for emergency use are available on the CDC website.

-No. All members of the UA campus community will follow the health and safety guidelines until instructed otherwise.
-Any changes to the Spring 2021 plan will be communicated via UA News at the direction of the UA Situational Response Team and the UA System Health and Safety Task Force.
+No. All members of the UA campus community will follow the current campus health and safety guidelines until instructed otherwise.
+Any changes to the health and safety protocols will be communicated via UA News at the direction of the UA Situational Response Team and the UA System Health and Safety Task Force.

-What if I miss my appointment to receive the second dose of a COVID-19 vaccine?
+17. What if I miss my appointment for the second dose of a COVID-19 vaccine?